scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 The `begin()` API could throw `TransactionException` or `TransactionNotFoundException`:

 - If you catch `TransactionException`, this exception indicates that the transaction has failed to begin due to transient or non-transient faults.
-You can attempt to retry the transaction, but you may not be able to begin the transaction due to non-transient faults.
+You can try retrying the transaction, but you may not be able to begin the transaction due to non-transient faults.
 - If you catch `TransactionNotFoundException`, this exception indicates that the transaction has failed to begin due to transient faults.
 In this case, you can retry the transaction.

 The `join()` API could also throw `TransactionException` or `TransactionNotFoundException`.
 You can handle these exceptions in the same way that you handle the exceptions for the `begin()` API.